Tom Coughlin: Aftermath and playoff drought (2012–2014)

 Unfortunately for Coughlin, the Giants failed to make the playoffs in the 2012 season, despite starting the season 6–2 and finishing once again at 9–7.
-This was due in large part to two lopsided losses to the NFC's number one seed Atlanta Falcons and eventual Super Bowl XLVII champion Baltimore Ravens in weeks 15 and 16 respectively.
+This was due in large part to three late seasons losses, including two lopsided losses to the NFC's number one seed Atlanta Falcons and eventual Super Bowl XLVII champion Baltimore Ravens in weeks 15 and 16 respectively, and one loss to the NFC East Champions The Washington Redskins.

 Worse still, the Giants began the 2013 season 0–6 for the first time since 1976.
 John Mara, the Giants co-owner, stated that Coughlin's time with the Giants could be limited.
 Despite the difficult start, the team remained resilient and rebounded with wins against the Minnesota Vikings and Philadelphia Eagles, hitting the bye week at 2–6.
 Victories against the Oakland Raiders and Green Bay Packers, coupled with a floundering NFC East, left the Giants only one and half games behind the division-leading Eagles going into week 12.
 This resurgence was brought to an abrupt halt with a 24–21 loss against the division rival Dallas Cowboys.
 The Giants eventually finished the 2013 season with a record of 7–9, Coughlin's first losing record as head coach since his first season, and quarterback Eli Manning's rookie season, in 2004.

 On February 21, 2014, Coughlin told reporters at the 2014 NFL Combine that he agreed on a one-year extension to his contract.
 This move allowed him to remain the Giants' head coach throughout the 2015 season.
 On March 11, 2015, the Giants extended his contract through the 2016 season.